DoggoSantini/coding/README.md

 - Digit Classifier Comparison:
 Jupyter notebook highlighting differences in training times, accuracies, overfitting and predictions between using MLPs and CNNs for the classic digit classifier

+- Heart Failure Decision Tree:
+Jupyter notebook: using Pandas for preprocessing, and Sklearn to create and visualise a decision tree